 The route takes you down the Station Road and then onto the paved river bank and back up to the Church of Ireland and onto the main road leading back into the village.
+There’s lots of wildlife to be seen including beautiful and elegant swans.

 There are walking trails to suit all levels of fitness at the beautiful 300 hectares of rolling parkland with lakes and mixed woodland.
 The Lake Trail is about 1km and takes about 20 minutes to walk.